Home Compare ESI vs SY1.DE

 Element Solutions vs Symrise: Which Stock Looks Stronger in 2026?

-Element Solutions holds the cleaner structural position, with the lead spread across profitability and growth.
+The structural profiles are close, with Element Solutions carrying a narrow edge on profitability.
 Symrise still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ESI: Russell 1000, SY1.DE: HDAX).